Civil Court In 5 Common Neighborhood Disputes

 Disputes amongst neighbors can come up suddenly, especially in the summer, when people come out to enjoy the good weather.
 This is also th time of year when home projects are started.
 The projects themselves can cause issues as well.
 There are several common neighborly disputes that often end up in court.
 Many of them are only eligible for small claims court attention.
 However, others warrant the attentions of a higher court.

 5 Common Neighborhood Dispute Cases

 Trampolines are a popular child’s recreation, but also a common source of severe childhood injuries.
 Trampoline owners who do not take the proper precautions like protective netting and close adult supervision exacerbate the risks.

 If your child is injured on a trampoline that is not properly equipped for safety, or while the adults responsible were not supervising, you may have a case for civil court.
 The extent of the child’s injuries and condition of the trampoline (defects could make it a product liability case) all matter when considering the case.
-This is one that you should consult a personal injury attorney on.
+In a case like this one you should consult an experienced personal injury attorney in South Bend.